 Covers advanced theory and practical application of hematology and hemostasis systems as they relate to the medical laboratory.
 Laboratory techniques, instrumentation, safety, and quality assurance in the hematology/hemostasis lab are applied.
 Blood cell formation, cell function and morphology, and coagulation topics are covered.
 Correlation of test results to blood disorders is explored.
 Body fluid analysis will be covered including manual counts and laboratory procedures.
-(Contact hours - 90)

-Prerequisite: MLT 131 / MLT 1031 Hematology with a 70% or better and Accuplacer scores of English 95+, EA 85+ and Reading of 80+.
+Prerequisite: MLT 131 / MLT 1031 Hematology I and BIO 111/ BIO 1111 General College Biology I w/Lab: SCI with a 70% or better and Accuplacer scores of English 95+, EA 85+ and Reading of 80+.
 Students with scores below these will not be admitted in to the MLT 132 / MLT 1032 class until developmental courses are completed.
+Co-Requisite: BIO 201/BIO 2101 Human Anatomy and Physiology I w/Lab:SCI